syndicatefx/x-ui/README.md

 Some of the original utility classes have been removed, and others have been added, along with a reorganization of the available breakpoints, support for custom color palettes, and minimal browser reset styles.

-__These are an opinionated choice and built for my personal use__, but it is still very flexible to add/change almost everything and still keep the same Tachyons like API concept intact.
+__These are an opinionated choice and built for my personal use__, but it is still very flexible to add/change almost everything to suit specific use cases.

 ## What utilities have been removed from the original